 Plant protection products have been developed to destroy weeds or pests, which is why they can also have detrimental effects on other organisms in the environment.
-Tukes can only accept the use of products that do not cause an environmental risk when used according to instructions.
+Tukes can only accept the use of products that do not have unacceptable effects on the environment or on non-target species when used according to instructions.
 The safety of use is ensured with possible restrictions on use.

 Restrictions on use are based on a risk assessment conducted on the basis of research materials supplied by the applicant.

 A risk assessment means that Tukes will evaluate the substances degradation and migration in the environment, i.e. the concentration of the substance in the soil, groundwater and surface water and its potential detrimental effects on organisms.

 How Tukes conducts plant protection product risk assessments

 In practice, the assessment means that Tukes calculates values such as the concentration of the plant protection product in the soil after application.
 Safe use requires the concentrations to remain below certain thresholds that will, for example, reduce the number of earthworms in the soil.

 Correspondingly, for a water body evaluation, Tukes will determine the concentration of plant protection product in water bodies next to the application area.
 The concentration is influenced by the amount of plant protection product used and the estimated spray drift, surface runoff and drainage runoff.
 The safety of use is then evaluated by comparing the concentration to a safe concentration determined in laboratory tests.

 In other words, Tukes only approves the use of products that do not pose a risk to groundwater or any category of organisms in Finland’s environment when used according to instructions.

 - change the usage amount applied for, provided that the product will retain its biological effectiveness;

 - restrict the approved number of uses during the growing season or on the same field in consecutive years;